demonwife/Rokenbok-Archive/site/content/project/fixing_warp.md

 Essentially, your going to do the same thing that created the warp in the first place.

-First, get a pot large enough that you can fit the part inside of flat.
+First, get a pot large enough that you can fit the part inside of it flat.

 Fill the pot with just enough water to cover the part, and remove it.